tasket/Qubes-VM-hardening/README.md

    **Deployment** files are copied _recursively_ from ../vms/vms.all/rw/ and ../vms/$vmname/rw/ dirs.
 Example is to place the .bashrc file in /etc/default/vms/vms.all/rw/home/user/.bashrc for deployment to /rw/home/user/.bashrc.
 Once copying is complete, the /etc/defaults/vms folder is deleted from the running VM (this has no effect on the original in the template).

+   **rc files** are sh script fragments sourced from ../vms/vms.all.rc and ../vms/$vmname.rc.
+They run near the beginning of the vm-boot-protect service before mounting /rw, and can be used to override variable definitions like `privdirs` as well as the `vm_boot_finish` function which runs near the end before dismount.
+Another use for rc files is to run threat detection tools such as antivirus.

+   **Tags** may be defined with all of the above features so that you are not limited to specifying them for either all VMs or specifically-named VMs.
+Simply configure them as you would acccording to the above directions, but place the files under the '@tags' subdir instead.
+For example '/etc/default/vms/@tags/special.whitelist' defines a whitelist for the tag 'special'.
+A tag can be activated for one or more VMs by adding a Qubes service prefixed with `vm-boot-tag-` (i.e. vm-boot-tag-special) to the VMs.

 ### Where to use: Basic examples

 After installing into a template, simply enable `vm-boot-protect-root` service without configuration.
 Recommended for the following types of VMs: